-Hypothesis 7: The association between POS and professional employee work performance will be (a) most positive when organizational identification is high and professional identification is low and (b) least positive when organizational identification is low and professional identification is high.
+Hypothesis 7.
+The association between POS and professional employee work performance is (a) most positive when organizational identification is high and professional identification is low and (b) least positive when organizational identification is low and professional identification is high.

-Likewise, PPCV is considered the organization's contribution in a negative reciprocity dynamic.
+Likewise, perceived psychological contract violation is considered the organization's contribution in a negative reciprocity dynamic.
 However, a negative reciprocity dynamic is likely to follow from PPCV mainly when professional employees' organizational identification is low and professional identification is high.
-When the opposite holds, the norm of negative reciprocity is not only undermined, but also professional employees may behave counter to it.
+When the opposite holds, not only is the norm of negative reciprocity undermined, but also, professional employees may behave counter to it.
 Again, similarly high levels of organizational and professional identification interfere with each other.
-Therefore, we predict the following.
+Therefore, we predict the following:

-Hypothesis 8: The association between PPCV and professional employee work performance will be (a) most negative when organizational identification is low and professional identification is high and (b) least negative when organizational identification is high and professional identification is low.
+Hypothesis 8.
+The association between PPCV and professional employee work performance is (a) most negative when organizational identification is low and professional identification is high and (b) least negative when organizational identification is high and professional identification is low.